JustinPeczenij/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Closure is used in the console.log.
+The "name" parameter will be taken from the parent function, outside of the function

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The same is "Dan rolled a".
+The number could change because we are using Math.random to find a random number, 1-6.

 c.
 What is the lexical scope of `newRoll`?

+The return function(){} because newRoll is nested inside and can't be accessed from outside.

 ### Task 3 - Stretch Goals